stefanzone/geocode-sdk-for-java/README.md

 #### From Git

-Halma can be installed via [Git](https://git-scm.com/downloads).
+The Java SDK for the GeoCode Routing API can be installed via [Git](https://git-scm.com/downloads).
 Run this command from your terminal.

 ```bash
 $ git clone https://github.com/stefanzone/geocode-sdk-for-java.git